Global route / Europe

 The Channel crossing is often above cloud; watch for breaks revealing the Strait shipping lanes.

-What is the best side of plane for Paris to London?
+What is the best side for Paris to London?